TsankovLab/PM_scRNA_atlas/readme.md

-### This repository contains custom code to reproduce main analyses in our manuscript, "Single-### cell view of tumor microenvironment gradients in Pleural Mesothelioma"
+### This repository contains custom code to reproduce main analyses in our manuscript, "Single-cell view of tumor microenvironment gradients in Pleural Mesothelioma"
 Scripts are organized per cellular compartment and figures in the paper.
 To download Seurat object inclusive of all cell annotation and additional metadata, please download it from GEO GSE190597.

 ## Installation